Code-Institute-Submissions/theMonkees-3/ReadMe.md

 - 360px X 640px (WxH)
 - 768px X 1024px (WxH)
 - 1024px X 1366px (WxH)

+Test's were run for various screen sizes, these are listed in the above **Testing** section.

 On smaller screen sizes i.e. when the width is 768px or less, the website switches to a stacked view to maintain a consistent look.